Alastair Driver

-Alastair James Driver FCIEEM is an English ecologist, conservationist and rewilding specialist.
-He is an Honorary Professor of Applied Environmental Management at the University of Exeter and was the National Conservation Manager for the Environment Agency from 2002 to 2016.
-In January 2017 Driver was appointed as Director of Rewilding Britain and is at the forefront of the rewilding movement in Britain influencing national policy and advising large landowners and landowning organisations.
-He was described publicly in July 2020 by Environment Minister Lord Goldsmith as being “a fantastic influence on the national debate around rewilding who could take the credit for rewilding becoming more mainstream”.
+Alastair James Driver is an English ecologist, conservationist and rewilding specialist.
+He is an Honorary Professor of Applied Environmental Management at the University of Exeter.
+He was the National Conservation Manager for the Environment Agency (2002 - 2016) and was appointed as Director of Rewilding Britain in 2017.
 He is the creator and voluntary warden of Ali's Pond Local Nature Reserve in Sonning, Berks, which carries his name.

 Education

-Alastair Driver was born in Gloucester, England and educated at Randwick C of E Primary School and Marling School in Stroud, Glos.
-He studied Ecology at Lancaster University and was awarded a BSc Hons degree in 1978.
+Alastair Driver was born in Gloucester, England and educated at Randwick C of E Primary School and Marling School in Stroud, Gloucestershire.
+He studied ecology at Lancaster University and was awarded a BSc Hons degree in 1978.
 Driver was appointed as an Honorary Professor in Applied Environmental Management by the University of Exeter in 2016.